dtc-innovation/mind-the-gaps/outcomes.md

 This website acts as a living documentation of _what is happening_, _what we are thinking about_ and _what is being produced_.

-## Discussions
+## Newsletters

-Discussions are available as [open web archive][framalist].
-Subscription is open to all.
+We send project updates once in a while.
+[Subscribe to them](#subscribe).

-## Kick Off Work Week
+## Research Week

-We ran a collective work week in Bristol from Jan 15th to Jan 19th 2018.
+Our data collective ran a work week in Bristol from Jan 15th to Jan 19th 2018.

 The collective was formed of 4 persons: